Probing soft signals of gravitational-wave memory with space-based interferometers: Parameter estimation simulation

 Figs.~\ref{fig:LISA-Taiji_1_plot_a0a1}-\ref{fig:special} present example results of parameter estimation for corrected soft waveforms using an uncorrected template.
-In Fig.~\ref{fig:LISA-Taiji_1_plot_a0a1}, we show the relative measurement errors of a soft displacement-memory signal with real linear and quadratic corrections (as discussed in Sec.~\ref{Sec:Distinguishability of real linear and quadratic corrections to the soft displacement-memory signal}), i.e., $\tilde h=\frac{iHe^{-2i\psi}}{2\pi f}e^{2\pi i ft_*}[1+C(f)]$ with $C(f)=a_0f+a_1f^2$.
+In Fig.~\ref{fig:LISA-Taiji_1_plot_a0a1}, we show the relative measurement errors of a soft displacement-memory signal with real linear and quadratic corrections (see Sec.~\ref{Sec:Distinguishability of real linear and quadratic corrections to the soft displacement-memory signal}), $\tilde h=\frac{iHe^{-2i\psi}}{2\pi f}e^{2\pi i ft_*}[1+C(f)]$, with $C(f)=a_0|f|+a_1f^2$.
 To isolate the intrinsic parameter-estimation performance, we omit noise injection.
 The considered correction factors are relatively large and are plotted in Fig.~\ref{fig:correction_factor}.
 We find that these corrections only have a minor impact on the measurement of $\tau_*$, but they introduce clear biases in $\log_{10}H$.
+Such biases are expected, given that the high-frequency spectrum is largely modified by the correction.
 When the correction is moderate, however, the bias remains modest, staying within the $2\sigma$ deviation.
 For the other parameters, which have considerably lower measurement precision and show visible bias even in the absence of corrections, the results are not significantly affected, although the biases tend to increase.

 As realistic examples, we simulate the measurement of a stellar-mass compact binary scattering event with the Taiji detector and a quasi-circular stellar-mass BBH merger event with the BBO detector.
-For the former, we use the waveform in Fig.~\ref{fig:scattering_2}, and for the latter, the $q=1$ non-spinning waveform in Fig.~\ref{fig:circular_merger3} (taking into account the comic expansion).
-As discussed previously, both waveforms can be approximated by soft waveforms of displacement memory with real correction factors $C(f)$, shown in Fig.~\ref{fig:correction_factor}.
+For the former, we use the waveform in Fig.~\ref{fig:scattering_2} (neglecting the real-part spectrum), and for the latter, the $q=1$ non-spinning waveform in Fig.~\ref{fig:circular_merger3}.
+Both waveforms can be approximated by soft waveforms of displacement memory with real correction factors $C(f)$, as shown in Fig.~\ref{fig:correction_factor}.
+Here we choose $H= (2\pi f|\tilde h|)_{f=10^{-4}\,\text{Hz}}$, such that $C(10^{-4}\,\text{Hz})= 0$.
 As above, a soft-waveform template is employed to perform the parameter estimation.
 The posterior distributions of the memory amplitude and polarization angle, together with the detailed parameter settings, are shown in Fig.~\ref{fig:special}.
-In both examples, we find that the memory parameters can be effectively constrained, with the amplitude $H$ measured with a higher precision.
+In both examples, we find that the memory parameters can be effectively constrained, with the amplitude $\log_{10}H$ determined with higher precision.